 As healthcare quickly moves towards outcomes which require quantitative analysis, shorter hospital stays and increased function, measuring gait is very useful in tracking patient progress, functional loss or disability in elderly patients.

 - Testing treatment efficacy

 - Track and report aging gait effects longitudinally

 - Determine fall risk

-- Compare gait conditions to determine optimal condition to minimize fall risk and maximize community activity
+- Compare gait using different assistive devices to determine optimal condition to minimize fall risk and maximize community activity

-- Send quantitative data to insurance companies to justify clinical choices and speed reimbursement.
+- Send to insurance companies to justify clinical choices and speed reimbursement.